Courier Newsroom: Reception

 NewsGuard, which rates news sources, warns readers that Courier Newsroom websites are "insufficiently transparent" and "cherry-pick facts to advance a Democratic narrative."
 Gabby Deutch, writing on behalf of NewsGuard, called Courier News a "faux news site" and said while "[u]nlike some sources of partisan disinformation, Courier stories are generally fact-based" its strategy is nevertheless "pumping up moderate Democrats elected to Congress in 2018 in Republican-leaning districts."
 In 2020, NewsGuard rated the Courier websites as "generally unreliable."
 (Note: assessed the Courier websites as "generally unreliable.")
 In 2024, NewGuard's editor said that "Courier Newsroom sites do not disclose ownership and financing, they do not disclose possible conflicts of interest, nor do they gather and present information responsibility."
-NewsGuard, a misinformation tracking company that rates the reliability of news sources, has warned that "Courier's undisclosed funders and glowing coverage of Democratic candidates should raise questions about its reliability."
+NewsGuard has warned that "Courier's undisclosed funders and glowing coverage of Democratic candidates should raise questions about its reliability."
 A 2024 study by NewsGuard found that "the number of partisan-backed outlets designed to look like impartial news outlets has officially surpassed the number of real, local daily newspapers in the U.S." NewsGuard identified at least 1,265 such websites "backed by dark money or intentionally masquerading as local news sites for political purposes."
 According to Axios, almost half of these websites are targeted to swing states, "a clear sign that they're designed to influence politics."
 Courier Newsroom was described by Axios as having "some of the more strategic sites."

 NOTUS wrote that "Courier grew out of a series of explicitly political experiments that hinged on using paid online advertising to turn out voters.
 It then pivoted to being a privately owned media company" that is "testing the limits of what a newsroom can be."